 Hep C treatment medication

-The new medications know as direct-acting antivirals (DAAs) are highly effective for most people, have fewer side-effects and are tablet(s) taken for a shorter time than previous medications.
-The medicines your doctor prescribes for you may depend on the genotype of hep C you have and whether you have developed cirrhosis (liver scarring).
-A new medicine that can be used to cure all the hep C genotypes is now available, however at this stage your doctor is still required to know what genotype of hep C you have.
+The new medications, known as direct-acting antivirals (DAAs), are highly effective for most people, have fewer side-effects and are tablet(s) taken for a shorter time than previous medications.
+The medicines your doctor prescribes for you may depend on the genotype of hep C that you have and whether you have developed cirrhosis (liver scarring).
+A new medicine that can be used to cure all the hep C genotypes is now available; however, at this stage your doctor is still required to know what genotype of hep C you have.

 Who can access the new treatments to cure hep C?

 Anyone in Australia who is living with chronic hep C over the age of 18 and eligible for Medicare can access the new direct acting antiviral (DAA) medications to cure their hep C.

 To assist you on your journey towards a hep C cure, Hepatitis NSW and Hepatitis QLD have developed Treatment Directories for hep C that provide information on where to find medical services, pharmacies dispensing the new hep C treatments, and liver clinics.